NaPiZip/Qt-Applications-for-Windows-10/Bluetooth_sniffer_tool/README.md

 ### Windows Sockets for Bluetooth Devices
 Create quick summary of [Winsock 2.2](https://docs.microsoft.com/en-us/windows/desktop/WinSock/windows-sockets-start-page-2).
 Explanation about:
 - How to initialize the WSA service
-- How to scann for devices
+- How to scan for devices
 - How to connect
 - How to properly terminate the connection